buerokratt/Architecture/docs/chat/initiate-service.md

     note over Ruuter: Only proceed in case of "HTTP 200"

-    loop Detect required NLP input from the request note over Ruuter: {"mandatory": "location", "optional": "time"}
+    loop Detect required NLU input from the request note over Ruuter: {"mandatory": "location", "optional": "time"}

-        note over Ruuter: Detect all required variables for the Service based on NLP request
+        note over Ruuter: Detect all required variables for the Service based on NLU request

         loop
-            Ruuter ->>+ NLP: "What's the weather like in Tallinn?"
+            Ruuter ->>+ NLU: "What's the weather like in Tallinn?"
-            NLP -->>- Ruuter: {"location": "Tallinn"}
+            NLU -->>- Ruuter: {"location": "Tallinn"}

-            Ruuter ->>+ NLP: "What's the weather like in Tallinn?"
+            Ruuter ->>+ NLU: "What's the weather like in Tallinn?"
-            NLP -->>- Ruuter: {"time": "N/A"}
+            NLU -->>- Ruuter: {"time": "N/A"}
         end
     end